Austinbyrne46/22582053-Fin_metrics-/README.md

 # Question 3: Portfolio construction

-## Loading relevant data and packages
+## Loading relevant data and packages and calling in fucntions

 ``` r
 #Relevant data